Announcements

 You will be paired with a mentor based on your Pre-Health goals.
 Mentors will not have a 100% match to all aspired traits.
 However, all mentors will be able to provide you with guidance, support, and institutional knowledge that will support scholars along their journey.
 As such, mentor switches will not be accommodated, unless absolutely necessary.

-Scholars will be placed two people per room.
+If Scholars choose Stipend Option #2, they will be placed two people per room.
 Every two rooms shares a bathroom, so the scholars will share a bathroom with up to 3 other people.

 Scholars will receive 2 meals a day during the week for the duration of the program and 2 meals over the weekend, except move-in and move-out day.